Minyus/pipelinex_image_processing/README.md

 PyYAML==5.2
 ```

-Note: These versions are recommended, but recent older versions will likely work.
+These versions are recommended, but other recent versions will likely work.

-## 2. Clone this repository
+### 2. Clone this repository

-## 3. Run `main.py`
+### 3. Run `main.py`

+## Recommended environment
+- Python 3.6.8 (Python 3.6.x will likely work.)
+- Ubuntu 18.04.3 LTS (Recent Linux versions will likely work.)